kippdata/silo/_posts/2014-07-30-KSS-day-three.md

 It's Wednesday.
 I'm in the Grit Lounge.
 There's power though not many chairs.
 Come on end all.
 I'll be working on:

-* spinning up an EC2 instance on AWS with Windows Server and SQL server running;
+* spinning up an [EC2 instance](http://aws.amazon.com/ec2/) on AWS with Windows Server and SQL Server running;
 * docummenting that proces;
 * setting up a persistent VPN to Pearson Hosted PowerSchool;
 * documenting that process too;